Noise as a Second Language:

 As the weeks went on, the children began inventing their own games.

-Over the weeks, children would insist on showing me yoga shapes during storytelling or play.
+Over time, children would insist on showing me yoga shapes during storytelling or play.
 As they moved, they began attaching words to the shapes, first individual words, then short chunks, and eventually simple phrases.

-Parents later shared that the children would sometimes shout out English words at home when they recognised something on TV, especially during cartoons, small echoes of the class, finding their way into everyday life.
+Parents later shared that the children would sometimes repeat English words at home when they recognised something familiar on TV, especially during cartoons, small traces of the sessions weaving into everyday life.

 The Magic of Stillness